 Unfortunately, not all multicultural experts have the expertise, intellectual depth, and intimate understanding of both American and Latin American cultures necessary to be cultural translators.

 Some offer superficial and inaccurate advice and repeat amusing but bogus examples of failed communication across languages and cultures.

-Perhaps you have heard the bogus anecdote about Chevrolet Novas having sold poorly in Puerto Rico and other Spanish-language markets because "Nova" sounded like the Spanish phrase "no va" which literally translates to "does not go."
+Perhaps you have heard the false anecdote about Chevrolet Novas having sold poorly in Puerto Rico and other Spanish-language markets because "Nova" sounded like the Spanish phrase "no va" which literally translates to "does not go."

 This may be humorous but the reality is that Novas were among the most popular cars in markets such as Puerto Rico.
 Latinos / Hispanics do not make major purchase decisions based on such superficial considerations.

 A Chicago-based sales trainer visits one of his company's offices in Latin America to train a new team of sales persons.
 He instructs the sales staff to demonstrate personal interest in their clients by asking them to spell out their names.

 The sales manager left a bad impression, the sales persons mocked him and refused to follow his instructions.